-Many people asking for decoration (pattern) identifications are confused when I point out that hunting for names is often pointless when it comes to German porcelain and ceramics.
-The background is not easily explained.
+Many people asking for pattern identifications are confused when I point out that hunting for names is often pointless when it comes to German porcelain and ceramics.
+The background is not easily explained, hence this pretty lengthy page.
 We not only have to cover economic changes in a period of well over two hundred years but also have to hold in mind that we are talking about two completely different markets which more or less were unsynchronized for relatively long periods of time.
-Please let me at least try to shed a little light on the whole matter.
+I hope that this page helps to shed a little light on the whole matter.

-Around the year 1800 most account books still contained lots of redundant information in form of long descriptive text passages and so accounting was a tedious job especially when the business was involved in international trade.
+Around the year 1800 most account books still contained lots of redundant information in form of long descriptive text passages.
+Accounting was a tedious job, especially when the business was involved in international trade.
 Keeping track of stock was inefficient, slow and prone to error.
 Even more so if the main office had to rely on translated tables or reports.

 With ongoing industrialization however the product diversity and ranges expanded at far greater speeds than before.
 More and more producers made the same items, resulting in a row of various different designs, qualities and prices and so hardware stores did not sell a single shovel type but had three or more different ones on display.
 And to make sure that a customer bought certain products, producers and businessmen had to make sure that specific product features would be easily recognizable during direct comparison with products of the same product type.